 This motivates the exploration of machine learning methods as potential surrogates for classical numerical solvers.
 Machine learning approaches have been used to model reaction rates \citep{doi:10.1021/acs.chemrev.1c00033}, photochemical reactions \cite{Staszak+2023+51+72}, and reaction networks \citep{stocker2020machine}.
 However, these approaches typically focus on modelling specific components of gas-phase chemistry, rather than providing a holistic simulation of the full chemical reaction process.
 End-to-end machine learning approaches have, however, seen significant success in other domains such as structural biology \citep{jumper2021highly, abramson2024accurate}, where models take an amino acid sequence as input and directly predict the corresponding three-dimensional protein structure.
 The success of such approaches, particularly the inclusion of generative components to model complex, high-dimensional structures, as incorporated in \citet{abramson2024accurate}, suggests that similar techniques may be promising for end-to-end modelling of PDE-governed systems.

 Recent advances in deep generative models, including diffusion models \citep{DBLP:journals/corr/abs-2505-17351, yang2023denoising}, have demonstrated strong capability in approximating the spatiotemporal structure of complex PDE systems.
 Furthermore, guided sampling approaches \citep{huang2024diffusionpdegenerativepdesolvingpartial, millard2026particleguideddiffusionmodelspartial, yao2025guided, jacobsen2025cocogen} incorporate physical constraints such as the governing PDE, directly into the sampling process by incorporating it as part of a likelihood term, thereby steering generated solutions toward physically consistent states.
-However, most existing work in this area focuses on idealised benchmark \cite{millard2026particleguideddiffusionmodelspartial, huang2024diffusionpdegenerativepdesolvingpartial, yao2025guided}.
+However, most existing work in this area focuses on idealised benchmarks \cite{millard2026particleguideddiffusionmodelspartial, huang2024diffusionpdegenerativepdesolvingpartial, yao2025guided}.
 It is yet unclear whether they can apply to practical and realistic laboratory scenarios, and this is our main focus here.

-Our contributions to this field are threefold: \begin{itemize} \item We present a series of experiments designed to evaluate whether guided sampling techniques generalize effectively to real-world chemistry scenarios by bridging the gap between simulation and laboratory settings. \item We demonstrate that guided diffusion-based methods remain effective under these more complex and physically relevant conditions, and generalise well to previously unseen parameter regimes. \item We show that guided sampling from diffusion priors can capture complex chemical reaction dynamics across a broad range of temporal scales and accurately reconstruct spatiotemporal chemical species concentration fields from sparse observations. \end{itemize}
+Our contributions to this field are threefold: \begin{itemize} \item We present a series of experiments designed to evaluate whether guided sampling techniques generalize effectively to chemistry scenarios by evaluating our methods on simulations closer to real-world scenarios. \item We demonstrate that guided diffusion-based methods remain effective under these more complex and physically relevant conditions, and generalise well to previously unseen parameter regimes. \item We show that guided sampling from diffusion priors can capture complex chemical reaction dynamics across a broad range of temporal scales and accurately reconstruct spatiotemporal chemical species concentration fields from sparse observations. \end{itemize}

 The remainder of this paper adopts a mathematical structure similar to that of \citet{millard2026particleguideddiffusionmodelspartial}, with closely aligned notation and presentation.